Benito Pérez Galdós: Influences and characteristics

-Pérez Galdós was an enthusiastic traveller.
-His novels display a detailed knowledge of not only Madrid but many other cities, towns and villages of Spain – such as Toledo in Angel Guerra.
+Pérez Galdós was a frequent traveller.
+His novels display a detailed knowledge of many cities, towns and villages across Spain – such as Toledo in Angel Guerra.
 He visited Great Britain on many occasions, his first trip being in 1883.
 The descriptions of the various districts and low-life characters that he encountered in Madrid, particularly in Fortunata y Jacinta, are similar to the approaches of Dickens and the French Realist novelists such as Balzac.
-Pérez Galdós also shows a Balzacian interest in technology and crafts, for example the lengthy descriptions of the ropery in La desheredada or the detailed accounts of how the heroine of La de Bringas (1884) embroiders her pictures out of hair.
+Pérez Galdós also showed a keen interest in technology and crafts, for example the lengthy descriptions of ropery in La desheredada or the detailed accounts of how the heroine of La de Bringas (1884) embroiders her pictures out of hair.

-He was also inspired by Émile Zola and Naturalism in which, under the influence of the deterministic philosophy of Hippolyte Taine, writers strove to show how their characters were forged by the interaction of heredity, environment and social conditions – race, milieu, et moment.
-In addition, these writers were keen to suggest that their works were scientific dissections of society.
-This set of influences is, perhaps, at its clearest in Lo prohibido (1884–85), which is also noteworthy for being told in the first person by an unreliable narrator who, in addition, dies during the course of the work – it pre-dates similar experiments by André Gide such as L'immoraliste.
+Galdós was also inspired by Émile Zola and naturalism in which writers strove to show how their characters were forged by the interaction of heredity, environment and social conditions.
+This set of influences is perhaps clearest in Lo prohibido (1884–85), which is also noteworthy for being told in the first person by an unreliable narrator who dies during the course of the work.
+This pre-dates similar experiments by André Gide such as L'immoraliste.

-Another influence came from the philosophy of Karl Christian Friedrich Krause, which became influential in Spain mainly due to the influence of the famous educationalist Francisco Giner de los Ríos.
-The clearest example of this influence on Galdós is in his novel El Amigo Manso (1882).
-However, it is also clear that the mystical tendencies of krausismo led to his interest in insanity and the strange wisdom that can sometimes be shown by those people who appear to be mad.
-This becomes a theme of great importance in the works of Pérez Galdós from Fortunata y Jacinta onwards, for example in Miau (1888) and his final novel La razón de la sinrazón.
+Pérez Galdós was also influenced by philosopher Karl Christian Friedrich Krause, made famous in Spain via the educationalist Francisco Giner de los Ríos.
+One example of this can be seen his novel El Amigo Manso (1882), but it is also clear that the mystical tendencies of krausismo led to his interest in the wisdom sometimes shown by people who appear to be mad.
+This is an important theme in the works of Pérez Galdós from Fortunata y Jacinta onwards, for example in Miau (1888) and his final novel La razón de la sinrazón.

 All through his literary career, Pérez Galdós incurred the wrath of the Catholic press.
 He attacked what he saw as abuses of entrenched and dogmatic religious power rather than religious faith or Christianity per se.
 In fact, the need for faith is a very important feature in many of his novels and there are many sympathetic portraits of priests and nuns.